Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: The identification procedure for differential systems

 \section{The identification procedure for differential systems}

-The main objective of this paper is to present a general process for explicitly identifying a given system of differential equations with a standard form of one of the Painlev\'e equations, using tools from the geometric framework.
-This process consists of the following steps, where we assume that we indeed can find a birational transformation to some differential Painev\'e equation, otherwise the process will terminate at some step.
+This procedure consists of the following steps, where we assume that we indeed can find a birational transformation to some differential Painev\'e equation, otherwise the process will terminate at some step.
 Note that the procedure follows some of the same lines as the discrete case presented in \cite{DFS19}, in particular Steps 2-4.
 However there are certain differences, particularly in the construction of a space of initial conditions, which we will point out when we arrive at them.
 In the following outline we make reference to some concepts from the geometric theory, which will be explained in detail in our first expository example.